TopOfMinds/dbt_datavault/README.md

 # dbt_datavault by [TopOfMinds](https://topofminds.se/)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A [DBT](https://docs.getdbt.com/docs/introduction) package with macros for creating data vault 2023 styled basics data vault object.
-The data vault style is based on the work of [Hans Hultgren](https://hanshultgren.wordpress.com/) and the worldwide data vault community.
-And the templates is based on TopOfMinds 10+ years of data vault implementation experience.
+A [DBT](https://docs.getdbt.com/docs/introduction) package with macros for creating Data vault 2023 basics Data vault object.
+Data vault is based on the ever evolving work of [Hans Hultgren](https://hanshultgren.wordpress.com/) and the worldwide Data vault community.
+And the templates is based on Top of Minds 10+ years of Data vault implementation experience.

 ## Installation
 Add this package to your `packages.yml` file.
 E.g: